sdkdeepa/NLP-app/README.md

 # Stage 4 - Unit Testing using Jest Framework
 You must have read the rubric item for "Testing" criteria, that says:
-Check that the project has Jest installed, that there is an npm script to run Jest, and that the tests all pass.
-Every src/client/js file should have at least one test.
+<italics> Check that the project has Jest installed, that there is an npm script to run Jest, and that the tests all pass.
+Every src/client/js file should have at least one test. </italics>

-Jest is a framework for testing JavaScript projects.
+[Jest](https://jestjs.io/en/) is a framework for testing JavaScript projects.
 We are interested in the unit-testing of our project.
 The Jest framework provides us the ability to create, and run unit tests.
 In general, unit testing means to test the functionality of each unit/component of a project.
 But, in our case, we will write tests for desired functions defined in the src/client/js directory.
 The tests will check if the functions are behaving expectedly when provided an input.
 Let's learn to add Jest to your project to handle unit-testing.

 How does it work?
-Install Jest by using `npm install --save-dev jest`
+1. Install Jest by using `npm install --save-dev jest`

-Write the custom JS in your src/client/js directory, responsible for the server, and form submission task.
+2. Write the custom JS in your src/client/js directory, responsible for the server, and form submission task.
 For example, assume that the /src/client/js/formHandler.js file has the following function to be tested:
 ```javascript
 function handleSubmit(event) {
     event.preventDefault()